SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

     There are methods such as [Maximum Mean Discrepancy (MMD) tests](https://jmlr.org/papers/v13/gretton12a.html) that are able to do testing on multivariate distributions, which you are free to dive into.
-The general recommendation is to just always consider multiple features when taking decisions.
-In this course we will just always recommend considering multiple features when doing decision regarding your deployed applications.
+The general recommendation is to just always consider multiple features when making decisions.
+In this course we will just always recommend considering multiple features when making decisions regarding your deployed applications.

 Finally, we want to stress that monitoring is a very active field of research and that there are many more tools and frameworks that can be used for monitoring.